lasseebert/depseus/README.md

 # Depseus

+**Note**: This is a work in progress.
+Nothing works and everything can change.

 Depseus is a Github Action that can automatically create issues for updating dependencies in Elixir projects.

 ## Inputs